 Roads in Jordan

-In general, the roads in the cities of Jordan are well developed and the individual places of the country are well connected.
+In general, the roads in the cities of Jordan are well-developed and the individual places of the country are well-connected.
 However, if you drive out of the big cities, the streets sometimes look a little different.
 Be aware that speed bumps can appear on the highway completely out of nowhere.
 Unfortunately, the traffic signs only rarely point this out.
 On top of that, police officers with radar guns lurk for drivers who are too fast, especially on the more frequented highways and country roads such as the King’s Highway.
 Therefore, even though the wide roads with views of the desert landscape of Jordan invite you to drive fast, it is better to stick to the rules.
 And I think it goes without saying that you should always stay on the designated roads.

-The best route for driving in Jordan
+The Best Route for Self-Driving in Jordan

 In my opinion, you must visit the country for at least a week to see all the main attractions.
 As I extensively described in my Jordan itinerary for 7 days, my trip started in Jordan’s capital Amman.
 From there, I drove south along the King’s Highway to Petra.
 Of course, the archaeological site of Petra, one of the new seven wonders of the world, should not be missed on a trip to Jordan.

 After exploring the ruins of Petra, a trip to the Wadi Rum desert is should be on your list as well.
 The desert safari in Wadi Rum and the overnight stay in a typical Bedouin camp were definitely my highlights of the entire trip.
-After the adventurous experience, I drove to Aqaba for spending some relaxing days by the Red Sea.
+After the adventurous experience, I drove to Aqaba to spend some relaxing days by the Red Sea.
 Before heading back to Amman, a stop at the Dead Sea, which is more than 400 meters below sea level, was worth it.

-Is it safe to drive in Jordan?
+Is it Safe to Drive in Jordan?

 To conclude, I would say it is safe to drive in Jordan and I can absolutely recommend everyone to book a rental car.
 Not only will you get a good value for money, but it also allows you to explore the country flexibly.
 In big cities like Amman, however, you should keep a cool head and get used to the driving style of the locals as much as possible.
 Outside the cities, you should always stick to the speed limit and drive with foresight.
 I can only speak for myself but for me, there was never a moment in which I felt scared or unsafe during my Jordan trip.
 So, in my eyes, self-driving in Jordan is absolutely feasible and will make your trip an unforgettable adventure!